jacopok/failed-supernova-neutrino-mass/outline.md

 1. neutrino statistics: _is there at least one neutrino arriving later than the end of emission_?
 1. GW end time determination uncertainty: _can we determine the end of GW emission within sub-millisecond accuracy_?
-    1. sky localization errors: if there is no optical "counterpart" (star disappering), the localization error may overcome the
-1. astrophysical delay systematics: the end of emission may not be as sharp as we would need / there is a difference at the source between the end times of GW and neutrino emission.
+1. astrophysical delay systematics: the end of emission may not be as sharp as we would need, or there is a difference at the source between the end times of GW and neutrino emission.

 ## Neutrino statistics

+The rate of detected neutrinos is given in the form
+$$ R = N_p \sigma \Phi \epsilon
+$$
+where $N_p$ is the number of protons, $\sigma$ is the cross-section, $\Phi$ is the flux of neutrinos, $\epsilon$ is the detector efficiency (close to 1).

 ## GW end time determination uncertainty